RyanClementsHax/notes/web/rendering.md

 ## CSR (Client Side Rendering)
 - subsequent page loads are typically faster because they only require additional data (unless you do lazy loading or code splitting)
+- the usage of `/#/` in routes is a hack for CSR applications to do routing without having to navigate away from the page (since `#` in routes is an api for referencing an id on the page)